ink-analyzer/.github/profile/README.md

 - [Visual Studio Code Extension](https://github.com/ink-analyzer/ink-vscode)
 - IntelliJ Plugin (coming soon - Q3/2023)

-**NOTE:** 🚧 A more detailed roadmap will be shared in the coming weeks.

 **NOTE:** 🚧 ink!
 Analyzer is still in early stages of development, check back over the next few weeks for regular updates.

 🌱 Funded by: the [Web3 Foundation](https://web3.foundation/).